MayaSimone/data-science-S2023/README.md

 # data-science-curriculum

-This Maya Sivanandan's copy of a curriculum of **open-source** data science exercises, intended to take a student from zero coding experience to basic data science literacy.
+This my repository for the Data Science course run at Olin College taught by Professor Zach del Rosario during the spring semester 2023.
+The curriculum made from **open-source** data science exercises, intended to take a student from zero coding experience to basic data science literacy.
 These exercises are heavily inspired by the (discontinued) [Data Challenge Lab](https://dcl-docs.stanford.edu/home/) at Stanford University and rely on the [Tidyverse](https://www.tidyverse.org/).

 ## Table of Contents